Tor circuit fingerprinting defenses using adaptive padding: The zero-delay PCP strategy

 \begin{restatable}{theorem}{OptimalAccuracy} The accuracy of the optimal classifier predicting $S$ from $N$ is equal to $\max\{c, 1 - c \frac{\varphi}{\varphi+1}\}$. \end{restatable}

-This analytic expression is displayed in \autoref{fig:experiment5_results} (left).
-Note that the adversary can achieve an accuracy of $c$ simply by \emph{random guessing}, so the optimal accuracy is always bounded from below by $c$.
-But having high accuracy simply because $c = 0.9$ is not really a problem of the system.
-As a consequence, we follow a standard approach from Quantitative Information Flow \cite{Smith09} and compute the system's \emph{leakage}, defined as ``accuracy $-$ prob. of random guessing''.
-This expression, also shown in \autoref{fig:experiment5_results} (right), expresses \emph{how much worse} the attack becomes due to the system's leakage.
+As discussed in \autoref{sec:base-rate}, the adversary can achieve an accuracy of $c$ by simply blind guessing.
+In \autoref{fig:experiment5_results} we plot the system's \emph{leakage}, instead of the accuracy, which expresses \emph{how much worse} the attack becomes due to the system's output.

-There are two main conclusions from these results: first, increasing $\varphi$ decreases the system's leakage, which is expected since it leads to more dummy requests.
+There are two main conclusions from these results: first, increasing $\varphi$ decreases the system's leakage, which is expected since it leads to more dummy handshakes.
 Second, the base rate $c$ works in our advantage: higher values require stronger evidence to support an accurate detection, meaning that we can achieve the same leakage with a smaller overhead $\varphi$.

 These expressions are particularly useful for tuning the defense's parameters.
-For instance, assuming $c = 0.7$ (much smaller than the $c=0.93$ estimate from 2018), we see that setting $\varphi=1$ is enough to make the system have \emph{zero leakage}, meaning that the adversary is no better than random guessing.
+For instance, assuming $c = 0.7$ (much smaller than the $c=0.93$ estimate from 2018), we see that setting $\varphi=1$ is enough to make the system have \emph{zero leakage}, meaning that the adversary is no better than blind guessing.
 Fixing $\varphi$ in turn allows us to configure the parameter $\lambda_d$, the one needed for implementing the defense, by estimating $\lambda_u$ from the user's previous behavior and setting $\lambda_d = \varphi\cdot\lambda_u$.